-The contents of this Information Circular have been approved, and the delivery of it to each Shareholder of the Company entitled thereto and to the appropriate regulatory agencies, has been authorized by the board of the Company.
+The contents of this Information Circular have been approved, and the delivery of it to each Shareholder of the Company entitled thereto and to the appropriate regulatory agencies, has been authorized by the Board.

-Dated at Vancouver, British Columbia, the 28th day of April, 2011.
+Dated at Vancouver, British Columbia, the 13th day of April, 2012.